pharmbio/cp_pipeline/presentation.md

 ### Method:

-- Pipeline_master (Python script running in a pod on cluster, reading data from Postgres Imagedb):
+- cp_pipeline_master.py (Python script running in a pod on cluster, reading data from Postgres Imagedb):
+- some new tables in Imagedb
   - For each new analyses, split into batches and for each batch create a Kubernetes Job Yaml
   - Throw all job yamls onto Kubernetes Cluster (Hundreds or Thousands)
   - Limit jobs concurrent running with Kubernetes Namespace Quotas